 Scenario Based Assessment

 The Scenario Based Assessment is being developed to provide an online method for participants to assess progress in achieving core competency at "aware," "knowledgeable," and "advanced/proficient" levels.
 Once an evaluation is received, the participant will retrieve learning resources through the TRAIN Learning Management System and other systems to address the competency domain and level needed for advancing competency.
-For further information about the Public Health Assessment Framework, please contact Evelyn Cruz, Interim Director of Workforce Development.

 Public Health Workforce Report 2008

-Wisconsin Public Health Workforce, 2008 (PDF, 2.1 MB) provides baseline public health workforce data.
+Wisconsin Public Health Workforce, 2008 (PDF) provides baseline public health workforce data.
 It focuses on the governmental public health workforce, and includes some data about the workforce of selected other public-sector organizations.
 The report is a first step toward workforce planning.
 Its purpose is to assist educational institutions, state and local emergency readiness and public health preparedness experts, community agencies, local health department administrators, boards of health, legislators and others to plan for a trained and qualified public health workforce.

 Funded by the Healthier Wisconsin Partnership Program, a Medical College of Wisconsin Development Grant, this project provides the data collection and forecasting critically needed for workforce planning.